EPCCed/eidf-docs/docs/storage/faq.md

 You should use the Shared Filesystem (CephFS) or S3.
 We do not recommend using large, specific attached storage for VMs.
 This type of storage is not sharable between machines in the EIDF and relies on the same underlying system.

+PIs can request access to Shared Filesystem (CephFS) and can configure it to be available on their VMs by following the documentation in the [Virtual Machines section](https://docs.eidf.ac.uk/services/virtualmachines/sharedfs/).

 ## I want to use the GPU Service, what storage do I need?

 The GPU Service has persistent storage attached, requested computationally by the user.
 Instructions on the format of this request can be found on the [GPU Service Tutorials page](https://docs.eidf.ac.uk/services/gpuservice/training/L2_requesting_persistent_volumes/#:~:text=Please%20consider%20migrating%20your%20data%20onto%20CephFS,to%20use%20the%20new%20storage%20class%20afterwards.)